🇮🇪COURTS

 Known limitations

-• May not be sufficient if recipient disputes receiving documents
+• May not be accepted for urgent or time-sensitive documents

 Almost done reviewing?